-Now it could just be us, but there is just something a bit “unnerving” abut having an Exotic Shorthair stare at you.
-There’s just something about their quite stare that makes you think…
+Now, it could just be us, but there is something a bit “unnerving” about having an Exotic Shorthair stare at you.
+There’s just something about their quiet stare that makes you think…

 “Am I doing what I’m supposed to be doing?”